 7.3 Use case #2 – Last Mile Delivery

-Editor’s Note: The section introduces a AI/ML use case that uses IoT data.

 7.3.1 Description

 Last Mile is a term used in supply chain management and transportation planning to describe the last leg of a journey comprising the movement of people and goods from a transportation hub to a final destination.
 For example, when moving from your home (departure) to your office (destination), the travel between your home and your office through public transportation is First Mile, the short distance to your office is Last Mile [i.3].